noorvir/codar/PRIVACY_DESIGN.md

 The user has the option to choose his own TOR relay, but for the average user this is to complicated so an automatic lookup and selection of public relays is the default.

 ### Mailboxes
 A mailbox is a collection of encrypted messages for the owner of the mailbox.
 A mailbox is addressed by the public key of the owner.
+Mailboxes older than a month can be deleted, since

-The mailbox backend is a scalable system made of FaaS and a Database.
+The mailbox is made up of FaaS and a Database.
 Currently codar uses Google Cloud Functions and Google Cloud Firestore, which are highly scalable serverless services, however we could switch to serverful solutions if needed.

 ### Regular health report
 Both parties of an encounter send regular messages to the mailboxes of their encounters, wether they are infected or not, this prevents the mailbox services from knowing the health status of associated with a public key.